 Meet at 10am at the planting site.

-if you would like to carpool, meet at 9.20am at the Waterfall Creek car park.
+If you want to carpool, meet between 9.30am and 9.45am at the Waterfall Creek car park.

-Please, bring your own cup and gardening gloves, wear sturdy shoes, and warm clothes.
+Please, bring your own cup, and gardening gloves, wear sturdy shoes, and long sleeves and trousers (as there are a few thistles and prickly bushes around).

 For more information, do not hesitate to contact us.